georgialoper/vanilla-extract-codemash-2023/pages/vanilla-extract/5_theming.md

 <img src="/assets/ve-createtheme.png" />

 <!--
-They also have create theme, which uses the vars structure you supply to define a theme contract all the other themes have to adhere to.
+They also have create theme, which uses the vars structure you supply to define a theme contract all the other themes have to adhere to, enforced by TS

 It also returns a generated root class for each theme, so you can swap between themes by swapping that class -->